Nothing grows here

 In summer - from June to October - you can visit Andi Haller's permaculture garden in Kleinwalsertal.

-More travel tips for the Kleinwalsertal (with accommodation tips) can be found here.
+Travel tips for Kleinwalsertal (as well as hotel tips) can also be found here.

-This is what you need for a trip to Kleinwalsertal Vorarlberg
+This is what you need for a trip to the permaculture garden in Kleinwalsertal Vorarlberg

 - We recommend comfortable walking shoes for a hike in the Kleinwalsertal Vorarlberg.

-- Practically for traveling is one backpackin which you drink, snack in einer lunch box, a Jacket and store odds and ends.
+- It is also practical for on the go backpackin which you drink, snack in a lunch box, a jacket and store odds and ends.

 - What you need for a picnic - With it you can have a picnic on one of the mountain meadows with a view of the mountains of the Kleinwalsertal in Vorarlberg.

-- Binoculars * - On this hike you can watch birds and look for other animals.
+- Binoculars * – On this hike you can watch birds and keep an eye out for other animals.

 - You are well equipped for hiking in Kleinwalsertal Vorarlberg Austria with these Hiking maps * and Hiking guides *.